reinaldorossetti/robot_automation/README.md

 Extras:
 - Highlight function.
-- Trigger Function - More performance in different browsers.
+- Trigger Function - More performance in different browsers (performance is critical issue in automation).
+    >> When the Framework using the non-visible function is very slow.
 - Tested in Firefox and Chrome.
 - No sleep e slow option, mode fast.
 - Only one xpath and more IDs.